 There’s no doubt that 2021 has brought on a lot of change.
 If you’re like millions of others, then you’re probably itching for a new location, new home, or even a new apartment.
-While moving is exciting, it can also be stressful.
+While moving is exciting, packing can also be stressful.
 So, how can you be sure that moving is the best option for you right now?
-Here are several key questions QuickTotes suggests you ask yourself before committing to a move.
+Here are several key questions QuickTotes suggests you ask yourself before committing to a packing and moving.

 Can I Afford the Cost of Living?